 Photograph by: Sten

-Margyricarpus pinnatus is a Evergreen Shrub up to 0.30 metres tall.
+Margyricarpus pinnatus is an evergreen shrub that can grow up to 0.30 metres tall.

 It has edible and medicinal uses.